 “He went with the Rangers in the war with Mexico, and was soon afterward taken prisoner, with a large number of other Americans, and was marched to Sonora, (Mexico),” she said.
 “There he was kept under guard, but was allowed certain liberties, and was permitted to remain for some time at the mission.”

 According to her, this is where he befriended someone close to his own age – 16-year-old Joaquin Murietta.
 The young man was a student at the mission in Sonora.

 “My father became very well acquainted with Joaquin and they were what may be called chums for some time.
 A priest at the mission had taught my father to speak Spanish, and the two young men carried on conversations very well together,” she said.

-Eventually, Byrnes and a handful of other war prisoners managed to escape.
+Eventually, Byrnes and a handful of other war prisoners escaped.
 They were pursued by Mexican soldiers but eluded capture.
 The group managed to reach San Bernardino and relative safety.
-After the war, Murietta would again cross paths with Byrnes but their reunion would not be pleasant.
+After the war, Murietta again crossed paths with Byrnes.

 Bill Byrnes rides again as Rangers are reborn